V Army Corps (Italy): Cold War

 In 1945 the V Territorial Military Command was activated in Padova which at the time controlled only the 5th Alpini Regiment.
-But already by 1947 the command had grown to include the Infantry Division Folgore in Treviso and the Infantry Division Mantova in Gorizia.
+But already by 1947 the command had grown to include the Infantry Division "Folgore" in Treviso and the Infantry Division "Mantova" in Gorizia.
 Both divisions were units of the Italian Co-Belligerent Army and had served on the Allied side during the Italian campaign.
-In 1948 the command was augmented with the Armored Brigade Ariete in Pordenone and in 1949 with the Alpine Brigade Julia in Cividale del Friuli.
+In 1948 the command was augmented with the Armored Brigade "Ariete" in Pordenone and in 1949 with the Alpine Brigade "Julia" in Cividale del Friuli.
 The command was tasked with defending the Italian Eastern borders: the Mantova was to defend the city of Gorizia, while the Julia covered the commands left flank in the Carnic Alps.
-The fully motorized Folgore was tasked to advance to the Free Territory of Trieste and support the Trieste United States Troops, while the Ariete with its M4 Sherman tanks, M3 Half-tracks and M7 Priests served as the commands mobile reserve.
+The motorized Folgore was tasked to advance to the Free Territory of Trieste and support the Trieste United States Troops, while the Ariete with its M4 Sherman tanks, M3 Half-tracks and M7 Priests served as the commands mobile reserve.
 To cover its right flank against enemy amphibious landings the command raised the Lagunari troops in Venice on 15 January 1951.

-On 1 May 1952 the V Territorial Military Command was renamed as V Army Corps and as the West-East confrontation became more dire the Ariete tripled in size and became the Armored Division Ariete on 1 October 1952. division also exchanged its Sherman tanks for more powerful M26 Pershings.
-On 30 September the corps 1953 moved to Vittorio Veneto and ceded command of the Julia brigade to the new Carnia-Cadore Troops Command, which covered the V Army Corps left flank.
+On 1 May 1952 the V Territorial Military Command was renamed as V Army Corps and as the West-East confrontation became more dire the Ariete tripled in size and became the Armored Division "Ariete" on 1 October 1952. division also exchanged its Sherman tanks for more powerful M26 Pershings.
+On 30 September the corps 1953 moved to Vittorio Veneto and ceded command of the Julia to the new Carnia-Cadore Troops Command, which covered the V Army Corps left flank.